 Janice is from Tauranga Moana and is of Ngatiranginui and Ngaiterangi descent.
 Her current role is Managing Director at Nga Mataapuna Oranga – Māori PHO covering the Western Bay of Plenty and parts of the Eastern Bay of Plenty.
 Janice comes from a professional background within the health industry and has experience both in hospital and community sectors.
 She sits on a number of health boards in Tauranga as well as Auckland.

-Ruth is a registered nurse and a lecturer at the Otago Polytechnic School of Nursing.
-Prior to this she worked as a clinical nurse respiratory educator at Dunedin Hospital and in a general practice.
+Ruth is a retired Registered Nurse with a particular interest in respiratory health and education.
+Ruth lectured at the Otago Polytechnic School of Nursing and prior to this worked as a clinical nurse respiratory educator at Dunedin Hospital and in a general practice.
 Ruth is committed to advocating for people with respiratory conditions to ensure they have access to education and services to help them manage their disease.
 To assist this process, Ruth believes, primary, secondary and tertiary care providers need to work closely together to effectively use, strengthen and develop services for people.

-Ngati Raukawa te iwi, Ngati Wehiwehi te hapu.
-Cheryl has managed the Tu Kotahi Māori Asthma Trust over the past 16 years.
+Ngati Raukawa, Ngati WehiWehi oku iwi.
+Cheryl has managed the Tu Kotahi Māori Asthma Trust over the past 30 years.
 Tu Kotahi was formed as the first Māori Asthma Society in New Zealand in the early 1990′s.
 She has presented at a number of conferences both nationally and internationally with a focus on discussing Māori and respiratory illnesses and healthy housing.
-Cheryl has a keen interest in research involving Māori and has been involved with a number of key research projects over the past ten years.
+Cheryl has a keen interest in research involving Māori and has been involved with a number of key research projects over the past 25 years.

 Philip Aldridge is an experienced Executive Manager and Director.
-He is currently Director of Business Services and Operations at Superu (Social Policy Evaluation and Research Unit).
+Philip is currently the Chief Executive for Waihanga Ara Rua - the Workforce Development Council for Construction and Infrastructure.
 Philip has worked across both private and government sectors and has held management roles at Infratrain NZ, Telecom New Zealand, AgITO, The Treasury, and the Foundation for Research, Science and Technology (FRST).
 He has led mergers/amalgamations, set up private/public partnerships, developed and successfully implemented strategic plans, managed a NZ$2 billion investment portfolio and developed new channels to market.
 He has a BSC (Hons), an MBA, and has studied at Sloan School of Management (MIT) in Boston.